lorocks/Robot-Radiotherapy-Planning-RL/README.md

 ## Question to be answered
 How many features and depth of convolution is required for the network to learn depth and color at the same time

+Training types
+ - train purely using Gazebo
+ - train purely using RViZ

+Moveit should work for both, just take image and output change in position values and change in orientation then reward it.

+## Current Problems
+Need to edit launch file to work so that RViz can launch by itself with controller working properly.
+Works only if gazebo is launched right now. (or just use gazebo for training)